-Cost Manager Price Books currently supports VMWare and Kubernetes (see Kubernetes section below).
+Cost Manager Price Books currently supports VMWare, Openstack, and Kubernetes (see Kubernetes section below).

 Price book entries consist of a “Product” and set of Price List Entries.
 The Product is either “Instance” or a resource (CPU, RAM, Storage).
 Price List entries are configured as follows.

 - Instance: Price List entries can be defined by Cloud Location and Operating System

 - Resources: Price List entries can be defined by Cloud Location only

 It is important to be aware of how Scalr uses Price Books and their Price Lists to calculate costs.